giancosta86/sqlite-writable/README.md

     };
     ```

-  * **type** is the `string` value that, when found in the **type** field of any object passing through the stream, will associate that object to the current type - thus triggering the related insertion statement.
+  * `type`: the `string` value that, when found in the `type` field of any object passing through the stream, will associate that object to the current type - thus triggering the related insertion statement.

     In the example above, you would just need to pass `"bear"`.
 The reason for such duplicated information resides in compiler dynamics - namely, _type erasure_

-  * **sql** is the `INSERT` SQL statement used to create the row in the db.

-    Within its `VALUES(...)` section, it should contain **?** placeholders to denote the object fields
+  * `tableName`: the name of the table dedicated to the objects of type `T`

+  * `columns`: an array of strings indicating the columns of the table that will receive the values provided by the `mapper` (described below)

-  * **mapper**: a function taking the current object passed to the stream and returning an arbitrary **array of arguments** to be passed to the insertion statement.
+  * `mapper`: a function taking the current object of type `T` passed to the stream and returning an arbitrary **array of arguments** to be passed to the insertion statement; in other words, this function turns an object of type `T` into a table row to be written to the db.

-    In other words, the array must contain as many values as the number of **?** placeholders in the SQL statement
+    The returned array must contain as many values as the number of colum names within the `columns` array, in the very same order

+- `withType<T>(type, sql, mapper)` performs a **customized type registration**, telling the stream _how to serialize a given object type_.
+It is similar to `withSafeType<T>()`, but allows you to pass custom SQLite code - which is why it knows nothing about `tableName` and `columns`

 - `withLogger(logger?)` registers a logger that will be notified about the stream activities - especially _errors_.